ericrenone/novelty-tool-LLM/README.md

 ## The deterministic low-jitter behavior of the FPGA enables tightly synchronized distributed anomaly detection with significantly lower energy overhead than CPU-based systems, suggesting potential advantages for future real-time edge learning architectures.

+This project establishes:

+## *Deterministic, ultra-minimalist neuromorphic primitives for real-time novelty detection on ultra-low-cost FPGA hardware.*

+## *16-bit fixed-point logic is sufficient for effective bio-inspired dynamics, providing a specialized tool for real-time edge novelty filtering that complex, power-hungry systems do not address.*

+It trades model depth and learning for **predictable timing, energy efficiency, and minimal resource usage**, filling a gap **not addressed in current SOTA FPGA or Raspberry Pi-based anomaly systems**.

 ## Comparison with State-of-the-Art FPGA Systems (2025–2026)

 | Metric | Typical SOTA FPGA/SNN Systems | FPGA Novelty Detection Accelerator |